iwatkot/maps4fs/README.md

 ### Previews

-The generator also creates a multiple previews of the map.
+The generator also creates multiple previews of the map.
 Here's the list of them:
 1. General preview - merging all the layers into one image with different colors.
 2. Grayscale DEM preview - a grayscale image of the height map (as it is).
 3. Colored DEM preview - a colored image of the height map (from blue to red).
 The blue color represents the lowest point, and the red color represents the highest point.